 Like I mentioned previously, the warm-up can also be an opportunity to develop certain abilities that may be important in the long-run.
 While working with a WTA player, one of our priority's was to improve rate of force development/reactive ability.
 So we incorporated exercises into the warm-up routine to target this quality.
 If it was a pre-practice warm-up, the volumes and intensities may have been higher.
 On the other hand, if it was a pre-match warm-up, both volumes and intensities were lower.
 Instead, it was a way to remind the nervous system what reactiveness felt like, before beginning the match.

 There are also times that the service motion can be developed during the warm-up.
 Although I’ve already spoken a couple times about the differences between throwing and serving, there’s still some decent evidence to suggest that throwing can in fact help serving.
 One point, and of interest to many, is the link between serve speed and throwing speed.
-There is a positive correlation between the two.
+There is a positive correlation between the two (correlation, however, DOES NOT imply causation).
 But it’s perhaps other similarities between the two strokes that are more interesting.

 Reason 4 - Psychological Readiness

 Although not specific to a shoulder routine I feel this is an important strategy to touch on.
 We've all heard of 'the zone' but getting in the zone isn’t just a phenomenon.
 There’s evidence to suggest that athletes have experienced this state, both in real-life sporting events and in research settings.
 But what’s even more interesting is that certain athletes have the ability to get into the zone at any given moment.